iamnazmussakib/stylishSunglass/README.md

 ## Available Oppurtunity

-What You Can Do?
+What you can do?

-### `many products`
+### `Products`

-You can choose the product from here and buy this product.
+Products can be purchased.

 ### `My Orders`

-You can Delete on my orders page.
+You can delete orders from the 'orders' page.

 ### `User Review`

-You can give us review on dashboard/review page.
+You can give us review on the dashboard/review page.

-### `Admin Role`
+### `Admin Capabilities`

-An admin can see manage all orders, manage all products, make admin, add a product.
+An admin can manage all products, orders, make admin, add a product.

-### `Admin Can?`

-An admin can delete any order, delete any product, and admin can make another admin.